 - Be sure to de-clutter your cupboards.
 If buyers open cupboards and they look cluttered and unorganised, they will believe there is a lack of storage space.

 - In vacant properties, consider property styling or leave some furniture behind such as hall stand or outdoor setting, to give the place a lived-in feeling.

 - Whilst family photos and sentimental objects may mean the world to you, remove them as potential buyers prefer to envision themselves living in your home.

 - Peeling paint on a window, or a garden gate hanging off its hinges suggests that work needs to be done on the property.
 This could be used to re-negotiate the price, so make sure everything is in order.

 - If you have a garden, check that the outside of the house is as neat and tidy as the inside; trim the lawn, pick up the leaves and trim back plants!

 - In winter, if you have a fireplace, have a fire blazing.
 Hearths can move hearts.

 - To a nervous first-time buyer, a damp stain caused by a minor past leakage suggests an impending flood; get it fixed and painted over.

-For more information on EPCs please click here
+All properties on the market require an Energy Performance Certificate.
+For more information on EPCs please click here.